Looking for an honest-to-goodness Logitech Harmony 650 vs 700 universal remote review?

 a) The number of devices that it can control

 b) the technologies it supports (IR and RF)

 These numbers may vary depending on the version of the product and when the remote you was manufactured.

 For example, only the later versions of the 700 can control up to eight devices.
 Earlier versions only supported 6 or 7.

 Broad Support for All Your Devices

-The Logitech Harmony 650 and 670 will provide broad support for the devices you use today leveraging Logitech’s massive database of 225,000 devices.
-This means you can not only use the Harmony to control your television, DVD, Tivo, and DVR devices, but you can also use it for your Xbox, computer, lighting system, smart blinds, and just about anything else that supports radio frequency.
+The Logitech Harmony 650 and 670 will provide broad support for the devices you use today leveraging Logitech’s massive database of 275,000 devices.
+This means you can not only use the Harmony to control your television, DVD, Roku, Apple TV, Fire Stick, soundbar, and/or DVR devices, but you can also use it for your Xbox, computer, lighting system, smart blinds, and just about anything else that supports radio frequency.

 Exploring Other Options

 The Logitech Harmony 650 and 700 remotes work best with a line of sight to your devices.
 If you have the need to control your devices from different rooms of devices behind closed cabinets, I recommend you check out the Logitech Harmony Elite or Ultimate Home.
 These (pricier) options are also compatible with Alexa (so you can control your devices using your voice).
 In addition, they also give you the option to control your devices via a mobile app.
 Moreover, they include a full-color touchscreen as well as hard buttons.
 If you are interested in exploring these and other Harmony remotes side by side, don’t miss our full Logitech Harmony Comparison Chart /Infographic.

 Most people assume that these devices are extremely difficult to set up and get to work.
 This is actually not the case.
 On the contrary, they are very is easy to set up with Logitech’s web wizard that walks you through the steps.